opengeospatial/test-standard/abstract.md

 # Abstract

 This standard can be used for xyz.
-It is is baesd on ...
+It is is based on ...